The SADS Support Group is for families who have lost a young loved one or friend to SADS.

 The SADS Support Group offers a supportive and guiding hand to people by providing support, information, practical advice and opportunities for members to meet or talk to each other.

-The SADS Support Group holds information meetings, an annual memorial ceremony and an annual healing weekend.
+The SADS Support Group holds national information meetings, an annual memorial ceremony and an annual healing weekend.
 To offer comfort and share their experiences, committee members are available to get in touch with families affected by SADS by phone, email or in person.
+Please note our support group functions on a national basis; we do not have small local groups that you can physically attend.

 Membership is free